+Understanding which talents and strengths to highlight on your application will help you get into your ideal college and on your path toward success.
 In this article, we will go through what constitutes academic strengths and weaknesses.
-We will also provide a list of academic strengths and weaknesses for your reference.
-Furthermore, you will learn how to identify and develop your academic strengths.
+Additionally, we will provide a list of academic strengths and weaknesses for your reference.
+Lastly, you will learn how to identify and develop your academic strengths.

 Pro Tip From HIGH5